- Home ›

 Your guide to the presidential limousine.

-We don't know whether President Donald Trump is much of a car guy, but we do know that he now rides around in one of the most exclusive automobiles on the planet.
+We don't know whether President Donald Trump is much of a car guy (though rumor has it he preferred to drive himself rather than make use of a personal chauffeur), but we do know that he rides around in one of the most exclusive automobiles on the planet.
 If you're not familiar with it, allow us to introduce you to "The Beast"--the Cadillac limousine tasked with transporting America's chief executive.

 Not much is actually known about The Beast.
 It operates out of the Secret Service's classified motor pool, but a few specifications and secrets have leaked out over the years.
 Of the information that has been made public, this is what we think you should know about Cadillac One, Limo One or...
 The Beast.

 1. It isn't actually a Cadillac.
 Unlike any presidential state car before it, The Beast shares little in common with a standard production car.
-Its chassis, diesel engine and transmission are based on those used in the Chevrolet Kodiak, a rugged commercial vehicle previously sold as everything from a dump truck to a U-Haul.
+Its chassis, diesel engine and transmission are based on those used GM's rugged heavy-duty commercial vehicles.

 2. It has its own airplane.
 The Secret Service makes use of a C-17 Globemaster transport aircraft to haul The Beast, a second limo and a heavily armored Chevrolet Suburban communications vehicle, any time the President is traveling.
 The Suburban is nicknamed Roadrunner and it is said to be a rolling communications office directly linked to a military satellite - hence the SATCOM dome festooned to its roof